Have a question? Someone else may have already asked it. Check out our list of frequently asked questions.

 We are unable to provide counseling or therapy, cannot provide specific recommendations for things like treatment or do individual casework, legal representations or other individual advocacy.
-In the event of a crisis call, we will transfer callers in crisis or suicidal situations to a national crisis line to provide.
+In the event of a crisis call, we will transfer callers in crisis or who express suicidal ideation to a national crisis line to provide further assistance.

 What To Do In An Emergency or Crisis

 No one wants to experience a crisis, but they do happen.
 Fortunately, there are people and organizations willing and able to help.
 Use these resources if you or someone you know is experiencing a crisis.
 It’s important to identify the correct options and seek help quickly in a crisis situation.

 If you or a loved one is in immediate danger calling 911 and talking with police may be necessary.
 It is important to notify the operator that it is a psychiatric emergency and ask for an officer trained in crisis intervention or trained to assist people experiencing a psychiatric emergency.